pyrocko/grond/docs/source/method/index.rst

 BABO can turn into a simple Monte-Carlo random direct search if some options are switched off.
 It can also resemble a simulated annealing optimisation approach using a certain problem configuration.
+Last but not least BABO enables fully probabilistic bootstrapping of the optimisation results.
+This is realised in parallel with optimisation chains to which bootstrapping weights are applied.

 Note:
 *Weights* are explained above.
 The specific